 Norfolk Arts and the Elizabeth River Project has received a $75,000 National Endowment for the Arts Our Town grant to create public art installations in neighborhoods susceptible to flooding along the Ohio Creek in Norfolk, Virginia.
 This is one of 63 grants nationwide that the NEA approved in this category to support projects that integrate arts, culture, and design activities into efforts that strengthen communities by advancing local economic, physical, and/or social outcomes; ultimately laying the groundwork for sustainable systems change.
-A cash portion of the grant ($15,000) will support river education curriculum on the Learn Barge and RiverFest 2023.
+A cash portion of the grant ($15,000) will support a river education curriculum on the Learning Barge and RiverFest 2023.

 What the Water Wants, while focused on the Ohio Creek Watershed, proposes translatable strategies for coastal resilience in vulnerable urban settlements threatened by sea level rise, environmental degradation, and the loss of cultural heritage.
 The intense global interest in the urban implications of climate change and sea level rise, as well as the poetic possibilities at the threshold of land and water, underscore the timely significance of artists making space for water.